Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 Historically NoSql was a good term because gave visibility to this kind of database.
 It was a good marketing, as JavaScript named after Java.

-Divisions inside NoSQL database is made by its core, how it handle the data.
-Let's learn about some of them to understand where we are getting into. :P

-I'm going to explain a little about the following groups:

-- Key/Value pair store
-- Documents store
-- Graph store
-- Collumn store

 As we know, relationals database have broad perspective, and everything that is generalist can't solve a specific problem in the best way possible.
 For this kind of specific problem we use NoSQL database, widely used in business intelligence projects, because NoSQL have 4 main characteristics.